-The HPU participants have purchased their interests in high performance common stock through a limited liability company at purchase prices approved by the Board's Compensation Committee.
+The HPU participants have purchased their interests in high performance common stock through a limited liability company at purchase prices equal to the fair market value of such interests and approved by the Board's Compensation Committee.
 The Compensation Committee has established the prices of the HPU interests based, among other things, upon an independent valuation analysis prepared by a major investment banking firm.
 The aggregate initial purchase prices for interests in the current HPU plans are as follows: